 Starting with x=a, I’ll make x get smaller by dividing it in half over and over again.
 Each time I do this, a/x gets bigger.
 In theory, I can keep dividing x in half forever, so a/x=y means y will keep getting bigger forever.
 This is what we mean by infinity.
 You can see that since dividing a number in half over and over will never reach 0, we can never get a final answer to the equation a/0=y.
 That’s why we say that a/0 is undefined.
 (This is Zeno’s famous paradox in a different form.)

 In calculus we find a way to identify in some situations a value for a function of y as x approaches 0.
 That’s one way around the problem (still regarded as “handwaving” in some circles), and I think it indicates something important about our universe.

 Remember I said “in theory” I can divide x in half forever, so the approach of x to zero is effectively 0 and the increase of a/x is unbounded.
 But as Yogi Berra said, “In theory, theory and practice are the same.
 In practice, they’re not.”

-Because x can’t get to zero in the real world, the progression of the value a/0 will stop below a certain upper limit.
+Because x can’t get to zero in the real world, the progression of the value a/0 must stop at some point, some number, below a certain upper limit.
 It’s an actual number.
-Its value may be taken to be real, if at some point the world moves on and stops calculating.
+Its value may be taken to be real since the world has moved on and stopped calculating.
 At that point a value is fixed for y=a/x, with x~=0.

 Note that this is different from the convergence of a series.
-It’s similar to the non-repeating, unending calculation of decimal places for an irrational number.
+It’s similar to the non-repeating, unending calculation of decimal places for an irrational number, which we calculate to point where it matters to us.
 A value for y is determined only by the decision of the world to stop calculating.